palmetto/palmetto-components/docs/CONTRIBUTING.md

 ### Styles

-Styles can be written in either CSS or Sass; the file extension must always be `.sass`.
+Styles can be written in either CSS or [Sass](https://sass-lang.com/); the file extension must always be `.sass`.
 Styles are automatically prefixed at build-time using the [Autoprefixer](https://github.com/postcss/autoprefixer) PostCSS plugin.

 ### Storybook Documentation

-We use Storybook to document components.
+We use [Storybook](https://storybook.js.org/) to document components.
 Any new component, or addition to a component's API must have a corresponding story where it's showcased.

 * Follow MDX format for writing stories.
-See `Button.stories.mdx` for a good example of this.
+See [Button.stories.mdx](/src/components/Button/Button.stories.mdx) for a good example of this.

 ### Testing

-We use **jest** and **react-testing-library** for all tests.
+We use [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) for all tests.
 We discourage the use of snapshot testing, instead opting to test desired functionality of a component.
 General guidelines:

-* Do not test implementation details, E.G: the name of a function changed (again, no snapshot testing).
+* Do not test implementation details.
+For e.g., the name of a function changed (again, no snapshot testing).
 * Try to write result-oriented tests.
-E.G: when an change event happens, my onChange handler was properly invoked.
+For e.g., when a change event happens, the onChange handler was properly invoked.
 * Test whether components render with the correct props in their different states.
 In general, write a test to validate each state showcased in Storybook.

-We use Code Climate reports for test coverage.
+We use [Code Climate](https://codeclimate.com/) reports for test coverage.
 Our expectation for any new PR getting merged is that the new feature must satisfy at least 95% coverage.
 It will not get approved otherwise.

 ### Publishing

-In order to ensure that a new component gets included in the library it must be imported and included in the corresponding export of `src/components/index.js`.
+In order to ensure that a new component gets included in the library, it must be imported and included in the corresponding export of `src/components/index.js`.